Still using WordPress 4.9? Or the Classic Editor plugin?

 To that end, we have forked two such plugins and have others in the pipeline.

 Classic Commerce (CC) is our own fork of WooCommerce 3.5.3.
 As the development of WC moves at quite a fast pace, it was felt that we needed our own e-commerce plugin.
 CC retains all the functionality of WC 3.5.3 and works with all compatible add-ons.
-Although it’s currently in beta, it is so stable that many people are using it on production sites.
+As of August 2020, Classic Commerce had reached release candidate status and is expected to be released soon.
+However, it is so stable that many people are already using it on production sites.

 Some time ago, there was a fair bit of discussion on our forum about the best SEO plugin for ClassicPress.
 A number of different options were considered but the consensus was that Rank Math was the best fit for ClassicPress.
 Rank Math was already proving to be very popular with the WordPress community.

 We subsequently decided that it would be better to go our own way and to create our own SEO plugin based on a fork of RM.
-As with Classic Commerce, Classic SEO is currently in beta but is very stable and is being used on production sites.
+Version 1.0.0 of Classic SEO was released in August 2020 and is proving to be quite a popular plugin among community members.

 In addition to existing WordPress 4.9 plugins that work seamlessly with ClassicPress and the ClassicPress research plugins, several members of the ClassicPress community have developed their own plugins.